Samsung/tizen-docs/docs/application/dotnet/guides/pims/calendar.md

 To add an exception to a recurring event:

 1. Make sure you have an existing recurring event.
-2. Clone the existing event with the `Clone()` method of the [Tizen.Pims.Calendar.CalendarRecord](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarRecord.html) class.
+2. Clone the existing event with the `Clone()` method of the [Tizen.Pims.Calendar.CalendarRecord](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarRecord.html) class.

     Cloning means that the new event initially has the same properties as the original event.
 In vCalendar 2.0 (RFC 2445), the recurrence ID is used to identify the modified instance (exception).

-    ```
+    ```csharp
     var clone = record.Clone();
     clone.Set<int>(CalendarViews.Event.OriginalEventId, eventId);
     clone.Set<string>(CalendarViews.Event.RecurrenceId, "20121005T010000Z");
     ```

 3. Modify or add event properties to create the exception.
-4. Insert the exception into the calendar database using the `Insert()` method of the [Tizen.Pims.Calendar.CalendarDatabase](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarDatabase.html) class:
+4. Insert the exception into the calendar database using the `Insert()` method of the [Tizen.Pims.Calendar.CalendarDatabase](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarDatabase.html) class:

-    ```
+    ```csharp
     var manager = new CalendarManager();
     int cloneId = manager.Database.Insert(clone);